Macroscopic Bell state between a millimeter-sized spin system and a superconducting qubit: Results

-The hybrid system in our experiment is composed of a 1~mm-diameter yttrium-iron-garnet (YIG) sphere and a 3D transmon, both of which are placed in a rectangular 3D microwave cavity, c.f.
-Fig.~\ref{fig1}(a) and Sec.~I in \cite{supplemental} for details.
+The hybrid system in our experiment is composed of a 1~mm-diameter yttrium-iron-garnet (YIG) sphere and a 3D transmon, both of which are placed in a rectangular 3D microwave cavity, cf. Fig.~\ref{fig1}(a) and Methods for details.
 We consider Kittel-mode magnons in the YIG sphere, with a tunable frequency achieved by changing the strength of the applied magnetic field.
-Because the magnons and the qubit are dispersively coupled to the cavity mode, their frequencies are slightly modified by the cavity mode (see \cite{supplemental}~II.A).
+Because the magnons and the qubit are dispersively coupled to the cavity mode, their frequencies are slightly modified by the cavity mode (see Sec.~I.A in Supplementary Materials).
 In the experiment, we fix the cavity-modified magnon frequency at $\omega_m/2\pi=5.927$ GHz.
-The lowest three eignstates of the transmon are $\vert g\rangle$, $\vert e\rangle$ and $\vert f\rangle$, with the corresponding cavity-modified transition frequencies from $\vert g\rangle$ to $\vert e\rangle$ and $\vert e\rangle$ to $\vert f\rangle$ being $\omega_{ge}/2\pi=5.847$ GHz and $\omega_{ef}=5.493$ GHz, respectively.
+The lowest three eigenstates of the transmon are $\vert g\rangle$, $\vert e\rangle$ and $\vert f\rangle$, with the corresponding cavity-modified transition frequencies from $\vert g\rangle$ to $\vert e\rangle$ and $\vert e\rangle$ to $\vert f\rangle$ being $\omega_{ge}/2\pi=5.847$ GHz and $\omega_{ef}=5.493$ GHz, respectively.
 In our hybrid system, the tuning speed of the magnon frequency by a magnetic field is slow, so we rely on tuning the transition frequency of the transmon.
 Conventionally, the transmon can become tunable by replacing the single Josephson junction with a superconducting quantum interference device (SQUID), but its coherence is much reduced by the flux noise due to the strong bias magnetic field applied to the magnons.
-Thus, as in Ref. \cite{Xu-PRL-2023}, we harness the Autler-Townes (AT) effect~\cite{AT-PR-1955,Han-PRApplied-2019} to implement the frequency tunability of the single-junction transmon (see \cite{supplemental} II.B).
+Thus, we harness the Autler-Townes (AT) effect~\cite{AT-PR-1955,Han-PRApplied-2019} to implement the frequency tunability of the single-junction transmon (see Sec.~I.B in Supplementary Materials).
 This is achieved by applying a strong control drive (AT drive) in resonance with the $\vert e\rangle$ to $\vert f\rangle$ transition, i.e., $\omega_d=\omega_{ef}$, so as to have both $\vert e\rangle$ and $\vert f\rangle$ dressed to be the doublet states $\vert\pm\rangle=(\vert e\rangle\pm\vert f\rangle)/\sqrt{2}$.
 The corresponding transition frequencies from $\vert g\rangle$ to the two new excited states $\vert\pm\rangle$ are $\omega_{\pm}=\omega_{ge}\pm\Omega_d/2$, where $\Omega_d$ is the Rabi frequency related to the amplitude of the AT drive.
 Hereafter, we define $\vert g\rangle$ and $\vert +\rangle$ as the ground and excited states of the qubit, respectively.
 Thus, we can tune the transition frequency of the qubit $\omega_q\equiv\omega_+$ by changing the amplitude of the AT drive.